As an expat, I’m often asked which are the best Restaurants in Canggu, and what to eat while in town…

 Go to Green Ginger Noodle House for (vegan-friendly) flavours of south-east Asia.

-All the dishes pack a punch of fresh flavours, are decently sized and well-priced.
-Think curries, laksa, rice paper rolls, rice noodle dishes etc. I tend to go here purely for convenience or if I want a light, yet comforting meal.
+All the dishes are super fresh and well-priced.
+Think curries, laksa, rice paper rolls, rice noodle dishes etc. I tend to go if I want a light, yet comforting meal, but if you’re vegan or vegetarian and fancy honest food in a simple setting, this place will float your boat.

 Go to Taco Casa for great value Mexican food.